HEPPP Research Network Symposium

 Call for contributions

-Proposals are invited for presentations which are relevant to the symposium topic and themes.
+Proposals have been invited for presentations which are relevant to the symposium topic and themes.
 Presentations should involve reflection, exploration, scholarship and evaluation rather than just describing activities undertaken.
 Proposals should also be grounded in relevant literature and research wherever possible.
 Presenters will be invited to contribute to an edited book based on the theme of the symposium.

 Presentations will take the following formats: